dinhtp/lets-start-golang/README.md

 ## What to do
 First thing first, let's learn some coding with Golang. \
-This repository is a complete beginner tutorial of Golang which helps you learn the basic The repository is divided into multiple sub directories, each directory will represent a tutorial of Golang.
+This repository is a complete beginner tutorial of Golang which helps you learn the basic The repository divided into multiple sub directories, each directory will represent a tutorial of Golang.
-Each tutorial is provided with a number of different learning resources to cover lesson as much as possible.
+Each tutorial provided with a number of different learning resources to cover lesson as much as possible.
 There will be exercises with in each tutorial where you can practice coding and test out the result.

 ## How to use
 ### Learning resource
-The learning resource of each tutorial is provided in the comment block which denoted by the **@Resource** notation As the first rule of thumb, you should always read from the top to the bottom.
+The learning resource of each tutorial provided in the comment block which denoted by the **@Resource** notation As the first rule of thumb, you should always read from the top to the bottom.
 The last resource items will cover a wider range of knowledge from the topic that may require basic understanding from the first items.